Main Stage

 If the criticism is too withering, then the act of practicing and uploading to the jam may cross the line from fun to stressful, discouraging people from participating.

 On the other hand, if criticism is too light, it makes people feel no one is really listening so why bother.
-If there's no content then you don't learn anything, and we are all here to become rock stars as fast as possible (ahem) , so, man, we need that honest feedback.
+If there's no content then you don't learn anything, and we are all here to become rock and blues stars as fast as possible, so, we need that honest feedback.

-Knowing the answers to (A), (B), and (C) is the best, but I do have a shortcut for getting around imperfect knowledge.
-After months of cogitation on this subject, I decided that Mom was just about right: Never say anything "bad" without saying something "good" to balance it.
+To give good criticism it is best to know the answers to (A), (B), and (C), but I do have a shortcut.
+After years of reading and writing research papers in an academic environment for years on this subject (grin), I decided that Mom was just about right: Never say anything "bad" without saying something "good" to balance it.
 I call this Yin/Yang criticism.

 Yin/Yang criticism has a way of generating answers to questions (A), (B), and (C).
 Suppose we have the worse case scenario where you listen to a solo you really don't like.
 Most likely, there is something good about the person's playing, and by forcing yourself to listen more closely to uncover it, the critic may learn something himself.
 Looking for the good in something you don't like is a way of forcing yourself out of your own pre-conceived notions.
 I also found it is a way of remembering stuff I forgot a long time ago.
 This learning/remembering process usually mysteriously provides clues for questions (A) and (C).